Gediontkd/photo-upload-app/README.md

    ```

 3. Access the application:
-   - Frontend: Open `http://localhost:3000` in your web browser.
+   - Frontend: Open `http://localhost:3000` in your web browser. (note: The frontend might take some time to build and start initially.)
    - Backend: API documentation is available at `http://localhost:8000/docs`.

 4. Stop the application: